SoftwareAG/adabas-natural-education-package/README.md

       * Description : This program illustrates the usage of the definition, initialisation, copy-to-another-array and print to the console operations.
          * Definition and initialisation of three 2-dimentional arrays.
          * Movement of the data from one array into another.
-         * Print the whole of the 2-dimensional arrays onto the console.
+         * Two approaches to print the whole of the 2-dimensional arrays onto the console:
+            * through nested loop
+            * without the usage of the nested loop

  * 1 scenario discussed in understanding of the Adabas
     - Retrieval of data from database